What harmful conditions do the guards have? Harmful production factors

 2. Rescue.

-3. Electrical installation.
+3. Electrical installations.

 5. Labor in conditions Far North.

-6. Work with flammable and combustible liquids.
+6. Carrying out work with flammable liquids and flammable liquids.

 9. Underground.